awsdocs/amazon-vpc-user-guide/doc_source/add-endpoint-service-permissions.md

 1. Specify the ARN for the principal for which to add permissions\.
 To add more principals, choose **Add principal**\.
 To remove a principal, choose the cross icon next to the entry\.
 **Note**
 Specify `*` to add permissions for all principals\.
-This enables all principals in all AWS accounts to create an interface endpoint to your endpoint service\.
+This enables all principals in all AWS accounts to create an endpoint to your endpoint service\.

 1. Choose **Add to Whitelisted principals**\.